aarushgunjal/defector_responsive_strategy_switching/README.md

 ## Citation

 Until a journal citation or preprint DOI is available, cite the manuscript title and this repository.
 Update `CITATION.cff` after a DOI is assigned.

-## License

-No software license has been selected in this package.
-Before enabling third-party reuse, add a license such as MIT or BSD-3-Clause if that matches the author's preference.